TochusC/ai-assistant-teaching-website/docs/en/README.md

 ---

-## Intelligent Teaching Assistant Platform with Vue + Unity (WebGL) 📚
+## Vue + Unity (WebGL) Intelligent Teaching Assistant Platform📚
 ![example.png](..%2F..%2Fexample_image%2Fexample.png)
 ***
-### Still Under Active Construction 🔨...
+### Still Under Active Development🔨...
 ***

-Utilize a large language model as your personal assistant, allowing it to guide you on the teaching platform, search for teaching information, summarize web content, address your queries, meet your requirements, and even engage in casual conversations!
+Utilize a large language model as your personal assistant, enabling it to assist you in navigating the teaching platform, querying teaching information, summarizing web content, solving your difficulties, meeting your requests, and even engaging in chat conversations.

 ***
-### Introducing a Brand New Web Interaction Logic 👾!
+### Offering a New Web Interaction Logic👾!
-No more tedious clicking through various web elements, navigating under complex interfaces with a mouse; no more learning intricate web business logic or operating procedures; no more analyzing cold and rigid chart data.
+No more clicking through various webpage items and navigation with a mouse; no need to learn the intricate webpage business logic and operations; no need to analyze cold and rigid chart data displayed on webpages.
-#### Navigate through the website using natural language via text and voice ✨!
+#### Operate webpages through text and voice using natural language✨!
-Interact with the intelligent teaching assistant through text or voice, and it will help you navigate to the corresponding web modules, assist in summarizing web content, analyze chart data, and smoothly navigate the teaching platform to complete educational tasks without obstacles.
+Engage in text or voice communication with the intelligent teaching assistant, and it will help you navigate to the corresponding webpage modules, assist in summarizing webpage content, analyze chart data, and help you smoothly navigate the teaching platform to complete teaching tasks.

 ***
-### Meet Your Intelligent Teaching Assistant - Xiao Hui ❤️!
+### Meet Your Intelligent Teaching Assistant - Xiaohui❤️!

-Using technologies such as Speech-to-Text (STT), Large Language Models (LLM), Text-to-Speech (TTS), we've created the intelligent teaching assistant Xiao Hui, and now we're introducing her to you 🥰.
+Through technologies such as Speech-to-Text (STT), Large Language Model (LLM), Text-to-Speech (TTS), we have created the intelligent teaching assistant Xiaohui and would like to introduce her to you🥰.

 <div align="center">